 - Powassan Virus – the biggest danger with this virus is encephalitis (swelling of the brain).
 Other symptoms include fever, headache, muscle weakness, and seizures.

 You may have noticed these illnesses have a lot of similar symptoms.
-That’s why it’s especially important to see a doctor right away if you experience symptoms within a few days or weeks of being bitten by a tick.
-Many of these illnesses can be treated effectively if caught early, but if they’re allowed to progress, they can be deadly.
+That’s why it’s imperative to see a doctor right away if you experience symptoms within a few days or weeks of being bitten by a tick.
+Many of these illnesses can be treated effectively if caught early, but they can be deadly if they’re allowed to progress.

 There are several ways to prevent tick bites: